cisagov/manage.get.gov/docs/developer/README.md

 Per Django, signals "[...allow certain senders to notify a set of receivers that some action has taken place.](https://docs.djangoproject.com/en/5.0/topics/signals/#module-django.dispatch)" For the vast majority of our use cases, [pre_save](https://docs.djangoproject.com/en/5.0/ref/signals/#pre-save) or [post_save](https://docs.djangoproject.com/en/5.0/ref/signals/#post-save) are be sufficient.

-In other words, signals
+In other words, signals are a mechanism that allows different parts of an application to communicate with each other by sending and receiving notifications when said actions occur.

+When an event occurs (such as creating, updating, or deleting a record) signals can automatically trigger specific actions in response.
+This allows different parts of an application to stay synchronized without tightly coupling the component.

 ### When should you use signals?
 Generally, you would use signals when you want an event to be synchronized across multiple areas of code at once (such as with two models or more models at once) in a way that would otherwise be difficult to achieve by overriding functions.

-However, in most scenarios, if you can get away with not using signals - you should.
+However, in most scenarios, if you can get away with _not_ using signals - you should.
+The reasoning for this is that [signals give the appearance of loose coupling, but they can quickly lead to code that is hard to understand, adjust and debug](https://docs.djangoproject.com/en/5.0/topics/signals/#module-django.dispatch).

 Consider using signals when:
 1. Synchronizing events across multiple models or areas of code.